 How To Buy A Quality Diamond Engagement Ring

 Learning how to purchase from a diamond jewelry store need not be a daunting task.
 Adequately armed with knowledge and educated guidance, you can find the diamond that meets your criteria and your budget.

-As a first-time or repeat diamond buyer, you should be armed with the right information to help select a truly beautiful stone.
+As a first-time or repeat diamond buyer, you should have the right information to help select a truly beautiful stone.
 Key considerations for how to buy a diamond include items such as why: